Vuizur/tatoeba-to-anki/README.md

 <img src="https://raw.githubusercontent.com/Vuizur/tatoeba-to-anki/main/img/anki_screenshot.png" width="50%" class="center">

-This project creates Anki flashcards from a Tatoeba language pair, ordering the cards by difficulty, downloading audio from Tatoeba (and E-Text-To-Speech if the native audio is not available) and reducing the card number to a set maximum.
+This project creates Anki flashcards from a Tatoeba language pair, ordering the cards by difficulty, downloading audio from Tatoeba (and high-quality Text-To-Speech if the native audio is not available) and reducing the card number to a set maximum.

 The ordering algorithm takes the average frequency of each sentence and sentence length into account.

 It also removes duplicates.

 Additionally it supports the generation of automatic help to lookup single words directly on the back of the card.
 By default, it downloads a dictionary for this automatically (limited to English definitions currently).
 You can also pass a custom tabfile dictionary (use [pyglossary](https://github.com/ilius/pyglossary) to convert other dictionaries).